Blake Shelton Says ‘The Voice’ Can’t Continue Without Kelly Clarkson

 “It’s almost like she… was one of the original coaches…” the “God’s Country” singer explained.
 “I think because of her work and her involvement with The Voice since early on, it seems like she’s been here forever, anyway.
 And so she was such a natural fit as a coach.”

-Notably, Kelly has long been around behind-the-scenes of The Voice set, as her husband Brandon Blackstock is actually Blake’s manager.
+Notably, Kelly has long been around behind the scenes of The Voice set, as her husband, Brandon Blackstock, is actually Blake’s manager.

-Shelton also went on to admit that he thinks having the “Love So Soft” singer on the show now his longtime co-coach Adam has departed is more important than ever as he revealed that Clarkson really “came in swinging” when it came to bringing the competition that would otherwise have been missing in the new episodes.
+Shelton also went on to admit that he thinks having the “Love So Soft” singer on the show now that longtime co-coach Adam has departed is more important than ever, as he revealed that Clarkson really “came in swinging” when it came to bringing the competition that would otherwise have been missing in the new episodes.

-The country star admitted that he and Clarkson are by far the two most competitive coaches on the show and are determined to beat each other on Season 17 as he joked about not wanting his co-coach to get too close to his number of wins.
+The country star admitted that he and Clarkson are by far the two most competitive coaches on the show and are determined to beat each other on Season 17.
+He joked about not wanting his co-coach to get too close to his number of wins.

 “John [Legend] and Gwen [Stefani], they’re very focused on being great coaches,” Blake said of their fellow coaches.